Alexithymia.

 I'm going to say throttled!

 OK, bit extreme - but I feel a mix of anger and confusion, because I don't want to believe that a person can be a therapist without having an enhanced ability to work with every quanta of emotion-sensation.
-Awareness seems fundamental!
+Awareness of the felt-sense seems fundamental!
 True or no, I was harmed by his inability to articulate and speak a language of sensation.
 It shut me down, and I re-routed via Eros (one possibility, other theories exist) I can absolutely let myself off!

-When I started therapy my hippocampi were passed out at the foot of the amygdala tree, and my insula had everything on lockdown.
-I felt this as 'the bullet to the skull' I was bewildered, the wounds swollen and numb.
-When I began therapy - if we factor in this phenomenon of aleithymia - he and I were in the same psychological country.
-I was there as a refugee, washed up, on the shore of a foreign land.
-I couldn't pass as a native once I started to heal (Wim Hof!) because facing my fears brought everything back 'online' so to speak.
+When I started therapy I was in grief after years of extreme stress, Metaphorically, my hippocampi were passed out at the foot of the amygdala tree, and my insula had put everything on lockdown.
+I felt this as 'the bullet to the skull' metaphor, I was bewildered, the wounds swollen and numb [ why? +].
+When I began therapy - if we factor in this phenomenon of aleithymia - the therapist and I were in the same psychological country.
+But feeling dazed and confused isn't my normal.
+I was there in this land of I can't name feelings, as a refugee, washed up, on the shore of a foreign land, disconnected, emotion burnt out.

 I don't remember him ever picking up on my emotions in any session.